WSG23/1.-Yosai-Repo/README.md

 ```

 The script will start the development server when run in `dev` mode.
 When `prod` is specified it uses Waitress to serve the app.

+When starting the app in development you may see the startup logs printed twice.
+Dash enables its reloader in debug mode which launches the server in a child
+process, causing duplicate output.
+This is normal behaviour.
+To disable the
+reloader and run with a single startup sequence use production mode (e.g.
+`python run.py prod`) or set `FLASK_ENV=production` before running `run.py`.